-This can happen for a long list of reasons including loss of taste, the ability to smell, memory loss, and thinking they already ate.
+Sometimes people just lose interest in food.
+This can happen for a long list of reasons including loss of taste, the ability to smell, memory loss, and thinking they have already eaten.
+Certain medications can also affect appetite.

 In a study conducted at Boston University, researchers found that patients eating from red plates consumed 25 percent more food than those eating from white plates.
 This appears to be connected with the way someone living with dementia sees food on a plate, and if you can’t really see food on a white background you are much less likely to eat it.